pedrocmoita/RefoodFCUL/README.md

 # RefoodFCUL
-University project about refreshing Refood website.<br>
+University project about refreshing Refood website.
+Full stack development.<br>
-Full stack development website with BOOTSTRAP, CSS and SCSS in the front end and SQL and PHP in the back end.
+Website with BOOTSTRAP, CSS and SCSS in the front end and SQL and PHP in the back end.

 # Front end
 The website has a page witch everyone can access; there, it's possible to know more about the concept and also the developers.